apache/pekko/akka-docs/src/main/paradox/stream/operators/RetryFlow/withBackoffAndContext.md

 The wrapped `flow` must have **one-in one-out semantics**.
 It may not filter, nor duplicate elements.
 The `RetryFlow` will fail if two elements are emitted from the `flow`, it will be stuck "forever" if nothing is emitted.
 Just one element will be emitted into the `flow` at any time.
 The `flow` needs to emit an element before the next will be emitted to it.

 Elements are retried as long as `maxRetries` is not reached and the `decideRetry` function returns a new element to be sent to `flow`.
-The `decideRetry` function gets passed in the original element sent to the `flow` and the element emitted by it together with their contexts as @scala[tuples]@java[`akka.japi.Pair`s].
+The `decideRetry` function gets passed in the original element sent to the `flow` and the element emitted by it together with their contexts as @scala[tuples]@java[`org.apache.pekko.japi.Pair`s].
 When `decideRetry` returns @scala[`None`]@java[`Optional.empty`], no retries will be issued, and the response will be emitted downstream.

 @@@ note